mathanpec/react-redux-server-rendering/README.md

 ## For running in Production mode

-* First do `npm run prod-server` to build server bundle.
+* First to execute `npm run prod-build` which will build the client side assets.
-* Next is to execute `npm run prod-build` which will build the client side assets.
+* Next is to do `npm run prod-server` to build server bundle.
 * Now you have all the code ready to run in production mode.
 Now you can move the app to the server with NodeJS environment
 * Then finally doing `npm run prod-run` will kick start your app in production mode.